derrykid/java-notes/spring/spring-boot/web/controller-service-repository.md

 > Taking care of business logic.
 It performs the manipulation of an entity, an object, or a desired behaviour.

+make use of:
+- `@Transactional` - in service layer, a logic might perform multiple database transaction.
+Use this for ACID.

 Common example:
 ```java
 @Service